CodepathCS288/COVID19Dashboard/README.md

   * Show them the data for their state
   * Certain elements will be clickable and the user will be able to view more information about that element
 * Element Screens
-  * Risk Levels
-    * Show more info on risk levels
   * Cases
     * Show more info on cases
   * Vaccinations